franzageek/wmi/README.md

 From WMI 0.2.0 onwards, WMI will have a recovery procedure to start whenever needed.
-If an error occurs, WMI will start the rollback procedure, which will reset the disk by canceling all the changes made to it.
+If an error occurs, WMI will start the rollback procedure, which will reset the disk by wiping all the data off of it, along with the changes made to it by WMI.
 This way, the drive can be used again without any problem.
-It detects the problem and it automatically starts the rollback phase.
+It detects the problem and automatically starts the rollback accordingly.
 It formats the drive you selected earlier using NTFS and makes it ready for a next usage.
 This way, if WMI encounters any error, WMI Rollback will kick in, reverting all the changes made to the disk.